 On an international scale, recent research is demonstrating that volatile chemicals, such as pesticides, can be transported long distances to remote lakes.
 Because mountains are year-round cold environments, deposited compounds seldom move back into the atmosphere.
 Such lakes become "sinks" for pesticides, mercury, and various organic compounds.
 Over time concentrations can become deadly to lake and stream organisms.

-The Loch Vale Watershed -including Sky Pond, Lake of Glass, the Loch, Icy Brook, and adjoining mountainsides - is one of the most studied watersheds in the world.
-For twenty years scientists have been monitoring chemical inputs to the watershed from wind and precipitation.
+The Loch Vale Watershed includes Sky Pond, Lake of Glass, the Loch, Icy Brook, and adjoining mountainside streams.
+It is one of the most studied watersheds in the world.
+Scientists have been monitoring chemical inputs to the watershed from wind and precipitation for well over twenty years.
 They have also studied the "background" chemistry of the local rocks, soils, and vegetation.
-This work helps distinguish between human impacts and natural processes occurring in this type of alpine and sub-alpine environment.
+This work helps distinguish between human impacts and natural processes that occur in this type of alpine and sub-alpine environment.